Lourdes Casal

-Lourdes Casal (April 5, 1938 – February 1, 1981) was an important poet and activist for the Cuban community.
+Lourdes Casal (April 5, 1938 – February 1, 1981) was an important poet and activist within the Cuban community.
 She was internationally known for her contributions to psychology, writing, and Cuban politics.
-Born and raised in Cuba, she sought exile in New York because of Cuban communist rule.
+Born and raised in Cuba, she sought exile in New York due to Cuban communist rule.
 Casal received a master's degree in psychology in 1962 and later, a doctorate in 1975 from the New School for Social Research.
 She wrote the book El caso Padilla: literatura y revolucion en Cuba, which illustrated the failing relationship between writers and Cuban officials.
 A year later, she co-founded a journal named Nueva Generation which focused on creating dialogue on relationships between Cubans living abroad and on the island.
 Casal earned notoriety by attempting to reconcile Cuban exiles in the United States.
 She was instrumental in organizing a dialogue between Cuban immigrants and Fidel Castro, which led to the release of thousands of Cuban prisoners.
 She was the first Cuban-American to receive the Casa de las Américas Prize, which was awarded to her posthumously in 1981.

 Early life

-Lourdes Emilia de la Caridad Casal y Valdés was born on 5 April 1938 in Havana to Emilia Valdés, a teacher, and Pedro Casal, a dentist and physician.
-Her family was of mixed-racial descent, including African, Chinese and Spanish ancestry.
+Lourdes Emilia de la Caridad Casal y Valdés was born on April 5, 1938, in Havana to Emilia Valdés, a teacher, and Pedro Casal, a dentist and physician.
+Her family was of mixed-racial descent, including African, Chinese, and Spanish ancestry.
 She was privately educated until 1951, when she entered Institute No. 2 in El Vedado.
-She graduated in 1954 with a bachelor's degree in science and letters with the simultaneous certification as a land appraiser and surveyor.
+She graduated in 1954 with a bachelor's degree in science and letters, with the simultaneous certification as a land appraiser and surveyor.
 Furthering her studies, Casal enrolled in St. Thomas of Villanova Catholic University (Villanova), pursuing a degree in chemical engineering.
-She became editor of several publications while she was studying, including Memoria and Revista Insula, as well as a regular contributor to the newspaper El Quibú.
-She joined the Cultural Association and served as its Secretary General and became president of the women's group of the Catholic Youth Organization, (Femenino de la Juventud Universitaria Católica (JUC)) of Villanova.
-She won the second prize of the 1956-1957 term literary competition with a paper on the work of Father Félix Varela, which led her to change direction the following term and enroll in the school of psychology.
+She became the editor of several publications while studying, including Memoria and Revista Insula, as well as a regular contributor to the newspaper El Quibú.
+She joined the Cultural Association and served as its secretary general and became president of the women's section of the Catholic Youth Organization, (Femenino de la Juventud Universitaria Católica (JUC)) of Villanova.
+She won the second prize in the literary competition of the 1956-1957 academic term with a paper on the work of Father Félix Varela, which led her to change academic direction the following term and enroll in the school of psychology.

-As the country radicalized, Casal became involved with the Catholic elements of the 26th of July Movement participating with other students from Villanova.
+As Cuba radicalized, Casal became involved with the Catholic elements of the 26th of July Movement, participating with other students from Villanova.
 She was active in the anti-Batista Student Revolutionary Directorate (Directorio Revolucionario Estudiantil (DRE)) and like other members within the group, switched sides after the Cuban Revolution to oppose what they saw as a betrayal of the revolutionary ideals.
-She worked briefly in the counterrevolutionary movement in Cuba, but in 1962 was forced into exile.
-As a Director from the Consejo Revolucionario Cubano, she made a tour of Africa, underwritten by the CIA, collecting information on the continent and published an account of her experiences in Cuba Nueva.
+She worked briefly in the counter-revolutionary movement in Cuba, but in 1962 was forced into exile.
+As a director in the Cuban Revolutionary Council (Spanish: Consejo Revolucionario Cubano), she toured Africa on a trip financed by the CIA, collecting information on the continent and publishing an account of her experiences in Cuba Nueva.